operator-playground-io/kong-operator-tile/tutorials/expose-application-service.md

 replicaset.apps/example-kong-kong-86777c7d7b   1         1         1       15m
 ```

-Step 2.
 Our application is deployed, but we still need an Ingress Resource to serve traffic to it.

-Create below yaml which will create a Custom Resource Ingress:
+**Step 2: Create the below yaml to build a CR Ingress.**

 ```execute
 cat <<'EOF' >kongIngress.yaml
 apiVersion: extensions/v1beta1